smaakage85/modelgrid/README.md

 #> [1] "model_grid"
 ```

-As you see, a `model_grid` consists of three parts:
+As you see, a `model_grid` has three components:

 -   `shared_settings`: settings to be shared across models.
-Obvious choices include the target variable, features or resampling scheme.
+Obvious choices include the target variable, features and resampling scheme.
 -   `models`: settings that uniquely identifies the indvidual models.
 -   `model_fits`: holds the fitted models, once the `model_grid` has been trained.